rrthomas/ruth/README.md

 detail.

-When commands that run programs are nested inside each other, the order in which they are run may matter.
-Nancy only guarantees that if one command is nested inside another, the inner command will be processed first.
+When commands that run programs are nested inside each other, the order in which they are run may matter. ruth only guarantees that if one command is nested inside another, the inner command will be processed first.
 There is no guarantee of the order in which commands at the same nesting level are run.